rachelostic/rachel.ostic.ca/content/authors/admin/_index.md

 avatar_filename: avatar.png

-bio: "I'm fascinated data analysis and how it combines abstract thinking with real world problems, and I am starting to fuse this interest with programming both personally and at work."
+bio: "I'm fascinated by data analysis and how it combines abstract thinking with real world problems, and I am starting to fuse this interest with programming both personally and at work."

 interests:
+  - Data science
   - Terahertz spectroscopy
   - Fiber optics
   - Simulation
-  - Data science

 social:
   - icon: envelope